Hackinator07/thebirdiebriefing.github.io/src/data/articles/fm-championship-2025.md

         url: "https://www.servpro.com/about/golf"
         description: "Official Cleanup and Restoration Company of the PGA TOUR"
   - type: "tv-schedule"
-    title: "How to Watch The FM Championship (all times CDT)"
+    title: "How to Watch The FM Championship"
     schedule:
       - day: "Thursday Aug 28 and Friday Aug 29 2025"
         times: